thewoolleyman/workstation/README.md

 * install spectacle and run on login
 * install iterm
 * install homebrew
-* brew install chruby and ruby-install and put hooks in `/etc/bashrc`
+* brew install chruby and ruby-install and put hooks and default ruby in `/etc/bashrc`
+* Install Rubymine and Intellij